Aggregate Development

 Conservation and Reclamation Regulation

-The Conservation and Reclamation Regulation requires proponents of pits to submit applications to obtain provincial Reclamation Certificates once a site has been fully extracted and the site reclaimed in accordance with a previously submitted Reclamation Plan.
+The Conservation and Reclamation Regulation requires proponents of all pits sizes to submit applications to obtain provincial Reclamation Certificates once a site has been fully extracted and the site reclaimed in accordance with a previously submitted Reclamation Plan.
 The Regulation sets out what must be included within an application and requires an inspector to view the site before providing the Reclamation Certificate to the proponent and returning the security deposit submitted as part of the initial application proposal.

 Water Act